 Rewriting or Revising

 The writing process is never done--it is only finished when you need to hand something in or voluntarily discontinue working.
 If you were to pick up a piece of writing that you completed two years ago, you undoubtedly would see ways that you could improve it.
 Two years later, you could do the same thing.
 Because perspectives on life and the world are always changing (even if we don't notice it), we will always look at our writing differently as time progresses.
 We also learn more in the meantime, either about our writing or the topic that we are writing about, or just about ourselves.
 Nobody's writing is perfect.
 Nobody gets a piece "right" on the very first try, which is why writers go back many times and rework their writing so that it makes more sense, is clearer, and is more presentable to the reader.
-Although you should read the full text of this section, for some quick revision hints click here.
+Although you should read the full text of this section, for some quick revision hints see Building the Essay Draft.

 What exactly is revision?